-From 2009 he decided to “pull it all together”.
-Now, in addition to his role as an active crossbencher in the House of Lords he serves as Chairman of the International Business Advisory Board at HSBC, Chairman of Triumph Motorcycles Limited, and is Corporate Ambassador for Jaguar Cars and JCB.
+He is Corporate Ambassador for Jaguar Cars, a member of the Advisory Board of Monitise plc, Chairman of the Advisory Board of Argentex LLP, non-executive director of Cell Therapy Ltd, non-executive director of Leicester Tigers plc and chairman of ShP Limited.
 He advises in a number of other paid and unpaid roles, fulfilling his vision of promoting socially inclusive wealth creation.
 Digby travels regularly across the UK and overseas, runs his own business and his fulfilment is complete when Leicester Tigers and Aston Villa win their matches.
 He has many plans for the decades to come.